-5.19 Crossing:
+5.17 Crossing:

-(a) Any dog that comes between the competitor and the sheep at any time during the trial shall be disqualified.

-(b) However, the judge (at their discretion) need not disqualify a dog getting between the competitor and the sheep provided the dog is forcing in an appropriate manner at an obstacle.

-(c) Novice competitors are to be allowed to complete their 15 minute trial even if the dog crosses during the course unless this is deemed (at the judge's discretion) to be detrimental to the dog and/or the sheep.
-A novice competitor is defined as a person who has not won a novice competition at any time.

-(d) Dogs competing in encourage events shall be allowed to cross without being disqualified, but for a loss of points as determined by the judge.
+- (a) Any dog that comes between the competitor and the sheep at any time during the trial shall be disqualified. - (b) The judge (at their discretion) need not disqualify a dog getting between the competitor and the sheep provided the dog is forcing in an appropriate manner at an obstacle. - (c) Novice competitors are to be allowed to complete their 15 minute trial even if the dog crosses during the course unless this is deemed (at the judge's discretion) to be detrimental to the dog and/or the sheep.
+This is to allow them to gain experience on the trial ground.
+No score is to be recorded if the dog crosses. - (d) Dogs competing in Encourage events shall be allowed to cross without being disqualified, but for a loss of points as determined by the judge.

-5.20 Lack of force at obstacles: a dog which holds sheep in front of an obstacle for long periods and fails to force the sheep through should be penalised.
+5.18 Lack of force at obstacles: a dog which holds sheep in front of an obstacle for long periods and fails to force the sheep through should be penalised.

-5.21 Turning tail: points are to be deducted each time the dog turns tail, that is, turns off its work.
-The number of points will be determined by the circumstances; generally, it will be two points each time.
+5.19 Turning tail: points are to be deducted each time the dog turns tail, that is, turns off its work.
+The number of points will be determined by the circumstances.

-5.22 At the conclusion of each trial, the competitor must remove the sheep from the arena, taking them to a point indicated by the trial committee.
+5.20 At the conclusion of each trial, it is the responsibility of the competitor to remove the sheep from the arena, taking them to a point indicated by the trial committee.